Edible Wild Plants: A Year-Round Guide to UK Foraging

 Wild Garlic (Allium ursinum):

 Wild garlic, also known as ramsons, is a fragrant plant that thrives in shady woodland areas across the UK.
 Recognizable by its distinctive garlic aroma, broad green leaves, and clusters of delicate white flowers, this edible plant is a true springtime gem.
-Harvest the leaves and flowers to add a mild garlic flavor to salads, pestos, soups, or infused oils.
+Harvest the leaves and flowers to add a mild garlic flavour to salads, pestos, soups, or infused oils.

 Dandelion (Taraxacum officinale):